psrearick/pm-reports/Docs/Setup Guide.md

 1. Use the custom menu PM Reports:
     - Import Credits – Processes configured files, appends new transactions, and logs results.
-    - Load Staging Data – Requires `Property`, optional dates; loads records into `Entry & Edit (Staging)`.
+    - Load Staging Data – Reads the controls on **Entry Controls**.
+Leave `Property` blank to load all properties, or select a single property to focus the staging grid.
-    - Save Staging Data – Syncs staging changes back to the master sheet, handling soft deletes and new entries.
+    - Save Staging Data – Pushes changes back to the master sheet for the filtered scope (all properties or the single property).
-    - Generate Report – Builds a versioned Google Sheets report under the configured `Reports` folder and logs the run.
+    - Generate Report – Creates a versioned Google Sheets report using the same control values and logs the run.
+    - Export Report (from log) – Prompts for a report label (or uses the most recent entry) and creates PDFs in the configured `Exports` folder.
-2. In generated reports, use the Export > Export All to PDF menu to create PDFs inside the configured `Exports` folder (suffixed folders handle naming collisions).
+2. In generated reports, you can still use the Export > Export All to PDF menu (added automatically to each report) to produce PDFs directly from the report spreadsheet.

 ## 9. Logs & Maintenance